iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

 We encourage all users to deploy new iRedMail servers with this platform and keep the servers up to date.

-Please also read [Best Practice](./iredmail-easy.best.practice.html) to understand how to achieve fearless one-click with iRedMail Easy.
+* Please also read [Best Practice](./iredmail-easy.best.practice.html) to understand how to achieve fearless one-click with iRedMail Easy.
+* Read [Release Notes](./iredmail-easy.release.notes.html) to track changes in each release.

 If you prefer classic downloadable iRedMail installer, you can find the installation guides here: [Install iRedMail](./index.html#install).